-Do you know the answer to that question?
-If not, you could be placing resources into unprofitable lead sources, or you might be underestimating historically successful lead sources.
-The only way to know the answer to that question is to track your lead sources for every lead that comes in.
+Do you know what your insurance agency’s most profitable lead source is?
+If not, you could be placing resources into unprofitable avenues, or you might be underestimating successful lead sources.
+The only way to know where to place resources to get the most ROI (return on investment) is to track the source of every lead that comes in.

-The best way to track and truly analyze your lead sources is to store this information within an agency management system (AMS).
+The best way to track and analyze your lead sources is to use an agency management system (AMS).
 As you can see below, an AMS like AgencyBloc allows you to assign a lead source to each lead that comes in.
 Here you can see a list of this agency’s custom terms they use as lead sources.

-Now you can get smart about your marketing.
+With every lead source tracked in one place, you can now get smart about your marketing efforts.
 By looking at lead sources for your individuals and groups, you can identify what’s working and what isn’t.
-From there, you can make smart business decisions.
+From there, you can make more informed business decisions for your agency.

-Here, you can see that this agency’s client referrals have brought them into contact with the most groups, but affiliates or partners have actually delivered the most sold policies in the end.
+In the image below, you can see that this agency’s client referrals have initially brought them into contact with the most groups, but affiliates or partners have actually delivered the most sold policies in the end.

 AgencyBloc Groups & Policies by Lead Source

 What can you do with this information?
 Make tweaks or changes to how you’re gathering and acting on leads.
-For example, this agency might want to look into why client referrals aren’t becoming clients at a higher percentage.
-Maybe there are some steps they can do to remedy that like being sure agents are receiving notifications or activities immediately or setting up an automated email to send to client referrals to immediately reach out.
+For example, this agency may want to look into why client referrals don’t have a higher conversion rate into actual clients.
+Maybe there are some small tweaks they can make to increase this conversion rate, like putting automated emails into place and ensuring agents reach out ASAP.

-With this insight, you can put your marketing dollars and resources into the lead sources that you’ve seen to be worthwhile.
-And, you can address communication issues like the example above when you see contacted leads aren’t converting at the rate you’d like.
+The best case scenario is to monitor both to better guide your marketing and sales teams.
+With this insight, you can be sure your marketing dollars and resources are pointed towards the lead sources that are proven to bring in worthwhile leads.
+Plus, you can dig deeper into potential sales issues like the client referrals example above when you see certain leads aren’t closing at the rate you’d expect.

-The best standard to measure against, however, is your own historical data.
-Tracking how your conversion rate is doing each year will help you set goals to raise the percentage.
-That’s why it’s best to get started immediately with your lead source tracking and analyzation.
+The best standard to pay attention to and measure against, however, is your own historical data.
+Tracking how your conversion and close rates are doing on a regular basis will help you address immediate issues and set goals for the future.

-Even if you aren’t tracking leads yet, it’s never too late to get started.
-If you’re interested in seeing how AgencyBloc can help track and analyze your lead sources so you can begin making smarter decisions, schedule a live, 1-on-1 demo to discuss this and any of your other agency needs.
+See how AgencyBloc can help you track and analyze your lead sources so you can begin making smarter decisions.
+Schedule a live, 1-on-1 demo to discuss this and any of your other agency needs.